United States · tool

 Where locals eat — best neighborhoods

-Bustling, historic public market with fresh produce, seafood, artisan crafts, and diverse food stalls.
+Bustling, historic market with diverse food stalls and restaurants.

 Dietary notes